- Department, Office, or School

 Hui-Michael, Y. (2018).
 Engaging multicultural special education: My journey.
 In F. Obiakor & Y. Hui- Michael, (Eds.).
 Voices of Asian Americans in Higher Education: Unheard Stories.
 Information Age Publishing.

 Obiakor, F. & Michael, Y. (Eds.)
 (2018).
 Voices of Asian Americans in Higher Education: Unheard Stories.
 Information Age Publishing.

 Hui-Michael, Y. (2014).
 Educating Asian American students with exceptional needs.
 In F. Obiakor & A. Rotatori (Eds).
 Multicultural education for learners with special needs in the twenty-first century (pp.85-104).
 Information Age Publishing.

 Hui-Michael Y. & Garcia, S. B. (2009).
 Teachers’ Perceptions and Attributions of Asian American Students: Implications for Special Education Referral.
 Journal of Multiple Voices for Culturally and Linguistically Diverse Exceptional Learner, 12 (1), 21-37.

-Hui-Michael, Y., Meloro, K. (2018).
+Hui-Michael, Y., Meloro, K. (March, 2019).
 Culturally and Linguistically Responsive Practices for Emerging Bilingual Students with Special Needs.
-Proposal accepted by National Association for Bilingual Education (NABE) 2019 convention, Lake Buena Vista, FL.
+National Association for Bilingual Education (NABE) Convention, Lake Buena Vista, FL.